Class 1 2022 - 2023

 Reception, Year One and Year Two

 Ms Smettem is the class 1 teacher.
-Mrs Bull, Miss Handley are our teaching assistants in class 1 in the morning and Mrs Greenwood and Mrs Tighe are our teaching assistants in the afternoon.
+Mrs Greenwood and Miss Handley are our teaching assistants in class 1 in the morning and Mrs Bull and Mrs Tighe are our teaching assistants in the afternoon.

 PE is scheduled for Thursday afternoon.
 Please ensure that your child has his/her PE kit in school at all times.
 These will be sent home for washing periodically.

 Homework will be given to Y1 and Y2 children weekly.
 These will be handed out on a Friday and be based purely on learning different maths facts such as number bonds, times tables, double facts and spellings.

 Each child will be assigned a spelling group.
 All the spellings are to be handed out weekly on a Friday.
 Once per day is adequate.
 Children will be tested on the following Thursday.

 This will focus on learning the following number skills: skip counting in 2s, 5s, 10s, 3s (forwards and backwards) leading on to 2, 5 and 10 times tables, recalling number bonds to 5, 10, 20, 100 and double and halving facts.
 These are displayed below and dated to ensure parents can follow the skills online each week.
 Please say these regularly to secure these facts.
 Why not say these on your journey to and from school each day?